Macalester College, History

 Visiting Faculty, Modern European History

 |Institution Type:||College / University|

 |Location:||Minnesota, United States|

 Macalester College is a highly selective, private liberal arts college in the vibrant Minneapolis-Saint Paul metropolitan area, with a population of approximately three million people and home to numerous colleges and universities, including the University of Minnesota.
-Macalester's diverse student body comprises over 2000 undergraduates from 49 states and the District of Columbia and over 90 nations.
+Macalester College is located in Saint Paul on the ancestral homeland of the Dakota people who were forcibly exiled because of aggressive and persistent settler colonialism.
+Macalester's diverse student body comprises over 2000 undergraduates from all 50 states and the District of Columbia and 95 nations.
 The College maintains a longstanding commitment to academic excellence with a special emphasis on internationalism, multiculturalism, and service to society.
 As an Equal Opportunity employer supportive of affirmative efforts to achieve diversity among its faculty, Macalester College strongly encourages applications from women and members of underrepresented minority groups.

 Dr. Walter D. Greason, DeWitt Wallace Professor and Chair of the Department of History